ACompleteMess/resume-website-react/README.md

 # Resume Website Monorepo

+> **⚠️ Testing Note:** Some component tests (HomeView, ExperienceView, ExperienceDetailView) are currently disabled due to React Router DOM module resolution issues in the Jest test environment.
+The working tests cover data validation, ContactView, AboutView, and SkillsView functionality.

 A modern, containerized web application for showcasing your resume, built with React (frontend) and Node.js (Express, TypeScript) backend.
 Supports local development, Docker, and Kubernetes workflows.

 ---